tel: 0161 833 2220

 Holy Communion 12.15pm Tuesdays and Thursdays

 The friendly church of St Ann’s plays host to three artworks for the PassionArt Trail.
 Adam Buick’s Veneration Bell is installed as the cities first digital altar piece in The Lady Chapel.
-Local artists Lesley Sutton and Rachel James have created a site specific installation in the main nave called Manna, and Irish artist Rachel Ho shows ‘Scarred’, a collection of hand thrown porcelain vessels.
+Local artist Lesley Sutton has created a site specific installation in the main nave called Manna, and Irish artist Rachel Ho shows ‘Scarred’, a collection of hand thrown porcelain vessels.

 St Ann’s Church has been a place of prayer, worship and culture at the heart of Manchester for over 300 years.
 This beautiful piece of architecture, lined with wooden panelling and stained glass windows, creates an oasis of peace in the midst of a bustling square of cultural activity.
 As well as regular services of prayer and sung eucharists the church hosts many musical concerts including classical events by the RNCN and musicians from the Jazz Festival, due to the amazing acoustics in the space and the warm welcome from the friendly vicar and team.